-Whether you’re building your website or currently have a company site; it’s imperative that you have a clear purpose for your website.
+Whether you’re building your website or currently have a company site; you must have a clear purpose for your website.
 The chief purpose of every company is to make a sale and grow conversions.
-Building a sales purposed website is absolutely mandatory for company growth, which is why we will share 8 simple ways you can make your website sales central.
+Building a sales purposed website is mandatory for company growth, which is why we will share 8 simple ways you can make your website sales central.
 More importantly, how to make it a site that converts.

 1. Be Obvious About Who You Are

 Once a prospect comes to your website, they are going to decide in 0.05 seconds whether to stay or not.
 The first things your customer is going to want to know is: